Birds

 The Yakutat Tern Festival is a celebration of the natural and cultural resources of Yakutat in northern Southeast Alaska.
 Yakutat hosts one of the largest and southernmost known nesting colonies of Aleutian Terns, as well as Arctic Terns, and up to 200 other bird species that nest in or migrate through the area.
 The festival is family-friendly and offers activities for birders as well as non-birders, including field trips, seminars, kid’s activities, keynote speakers, evening banquets, bird-banding demonstrations, and other programs.

-The Utqiagvik Shorebird Festival, part of the United States Fish and Wildlife Service’s Directorate Fellows Program initiative, is a collaboration between Audubon Alaska, the U.S. Fish and Wildlife Service, and other organizations to bring attendees a free, fun, and educational shorebird-centered experience.
-The festival takes place in late June at the Utqiagvik Inupiat Heritage Center and offers activities like educational games and activities for kids of all ages, bird tours for birders of all levels, an artist workshop, and speakers from all over the world sharing their knowledge on shorebird and avian science and cultural importance.
+The Utqiaġvik Migratory Bird Festival, part of the United States Fish and Wildlife Service’s Directorate Fellows Program initiative, is a collaboration between Audubon Alaska, the U.S. Fish and Wildlife Service, and other organizations to bring attendees a fun and educational migratory and shorebird-centered experience.
+The festival offers activities like educational games and activities for kids of all ages, bird tours for birders of all levels, an artist workshop, and speakers from all over the world sharing their knowledge on shorebird and avian science and cultural importance.

 Two Sandhill Cranes flying